In an ideal scenario, refinancing your student loans can help you secure a lower interest rate, reduce your monthly loan payments or both.

 Unfortunately, there’s no one website where you can search all the major refinance companies simultaneously, so you may have to visit multiple marketplaces.

-Keep in mind that the lowest interest rate advertised by the company is likely a variable interest rate or variable APR.
-Variable-rate loans start with a low APR, but they can change frequently over the lifespan of your loan and will rise as benchmark interest rates rise (as they have been lately).
+Keep in mind that the lowest interest rate advertised by the company might be a variable interest rate or variable APR.
+Variable-rate loans start with a low APR, but they can change frequently over the life of the loan and will rise as benchmark interest rates rise (as they have been lately).

 In most cases, you’ll want to go with a fixed interest rate.
 It will likely be higher than the starting variable rate, but the APR on a fixed-rate loan will never change once you’ve taken it out.

 Now is also a good time to weigh the different lenders to ensure you’re getting not only the lowest rates, but also the terms and repayment benefits that best fit your needs.

 For example, some lenders allow borrowers to transfer federal Parent PLUS loans into the student’s name, while others offer unique repayment terms or other benefits, like career coaching, to their borrowers.

 4. Ensure that you have all the necessary documents

 The documents and information you need to apply for student loan refinancing can vary by lender.
 Here are ones that are commonly required:

 - Proof of employment or consistent income, which may include W-2s, 1099s or your recent pay stubs

 - Proof that you're a permanent resident or U.S. citizen, such as a Social Security number